Loading

 What is Toyota speed sensing steering?

-- Improved Maneuverability: At low speeds, the reduced steering effort makes tasks like parking and making sharp turns much easier.
+• Improved Maneuverability: At low speeds, the reduced steering effort makes it easier to navigate tight spaces, park, and perform other low-speed maneuvers.

 How important is a speed sensor?